multixscale/cvmfs-tutorial-hpc-best-practices/docs/cvmfs/what-is-cvmfs.md

 CernVM-FS will traverse the multi-level cache hierarchy to obtain the necessary data and update the local client cache with it, so the files being accessed can be served with low latency.

+Proxy and mirror servers scale horizontally: the CernVM-FS client makes automatic use of multiple deployed service instances for load-balancing and high-availability.

-We will explore the this multi-level caching mechanism in more detail in this tutorial.
+We will explore this multi-level caching mechanism in more detail in this tutorial.

 See [here](technical-details.md#caching) more technical details on CernVM-FS caching.